MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 *****IMAGE OF SALES ORDER PAGE GOES HERE*****

-On the **Customer Card** page for customer 1000, in the **Price Calculation Method** field we'll choose **Hierarchical**, and in the **Customer Price Group** field we'll choose **PRICEGROUP**.
+On the **Customer Card** page for customer 10000, in the **Price Calculation Method** field we'll choose **Hierarchical**, and in the **Customer Price Group** field we'll choose **PRICEGROUP**.

 *****IMAGE OF CUSTOMER CARD PAGE GOES HERE*****

-In the price list, we'll create priced lines for item 1001 so that the lowest price is for **All Customers** and the highest is for customer 1000, as shown in the following image.
+In the price list, we'll create price lines for item 1900-S so that the lowest price is for **All Customers** and the highest is for customer 10000, as shown in the following image.

 *****IMAGE OF PRICE LIST GOES HERE*****

-Now we'll create a sales order for customer 1000, and add a line for item 1001.
+Now we'll create a sales order for customer 10000, and add a line for item 1900-S.

 *****IMAGE OF SALES ORDER PAGE GOES HERE*****

 The highest price is suggested for the line because it is specified for the customer.

-If we clear the Price Calculation Method field on the customer card, if we created another order the lowest price would be suggested for the line.
+If we clear the **Price Calculation Method** field on the customer card, the lowest price will be suggested for the line if we create another order.

 ## See Also
 [Extending Application Areas](devenv-extending-application-areas.md)